Driving Directions to Disneyland Paris

 Tolls

 Note that tolls operate on many French motorway highways.
 A toll plaza is located just north of Disneyland Paris on the A4 autoroute, meaning that if you're travelling to or from a Northbound direction to the resort, you will have to pay a small charge to use the road.
-Remember to carry spare Euro coins with you.
+The toll booths usually have attendants to provide change and even accept credit cards, but it's best to remember to carry spare Euro coins with you.

 Hire Cars

 The official hire car partner of Disneyland Paris is Hertz.
+You can easily book a rental car online.
 Their main office is located within the Marne-la-Vallée/Chessy train station at the heart of the resort.